Materials-Consortia/OPTIMADE/optimade.rst

 Released versions of the standard are versioned using `semantic versioning v2 <https://semver.org/spec/v2.0.0.html>`__ in reference to changes in *that API* (i.e., not in the server-side implementation of the protocol).

-To clarify: semantic versioning mandates version numbers on the form MAJOR.MINOR.PATCH, where a "backwards incompatible API change" requires incrementing the MAJOR version number.
+To clarify: semantic versioning mandates version numbers of the form MAJOR.MINOR.PATCH, where a "backwards incompatible API change" requires incrementing the MAJOR version number.
 A future version of the OPTIMADE standard can mandate servers to change their behavior to be compliant with the newer version.
 However, such changes are only considered "backwards incompatible API changes" if they have the potential to break clients that correctly use the API according to the earlier version.